southfox/IDTProject/Readme.md

 ```

-### Answer

 ## Non-ARC with double autorelease
-2. Explain what happens when the following code is executed (ARC being disabled in the compiler):
+* Explain what happens when the following code is executed (ARC being disabled in the compiler):

 ```objective-c
 MyClass *myClass = [[[[MyClass alloc] init] autorelease] autorelease];